Single Sign On

 - Ensure you have access to a local Administrator account.
 This is an account where the password is stored in Skills Base.

 - Make the required changes to your IdP (eg: install new certificates).
-Note that once this step has been completed Single Sign On services will cease operating.

 - Download your IdP's new metadata file.